 ISA Membership Sub Categories

-ASSOCIATE MEMBER - The ISA may provide Associate Membership to national organizations seeking membership from the ISA for territories without representation of a National Olympic Committee (NOC) so long as the territory has national teams participating in other IF events recognized by the IOC.
+ASSOCIATE MEMBER - The ISA may provide at its own discretion Associate Membership to national organizations seeking membership from the ISA for territories without representation of a National Olympic Committee (NOC) so long as the territory has national teams participating in other IF events recognized by the IOC.
+Other IF events mean that a national federation is regularly participating in multiple events, organized by several IFs recognized by the IOC.
 An Associate Member qualifies for Applying, Provisional and Full Membership status under the same application requirements as an ISA Member as per the ISA Constitution.
 Hence, it will be listed as the ISA member for its territory, have the right to participate in ISA events, be included in all ISA communications, have access to ISA programs but it may not vote on ISA matters at ISA Annual General Meetings (AGM).

 Hawaii and Tahiti, who represent territories without NOCs, have been accepted at the AGM as Full Voting Members of the ISA.
 Both members are subject to Chapter 2, section C, point E for participation in ISA Events serving as official Qualifying Events for the Olympic Games